HMS Triumph (N18)

 HMS Triumph (N18) was a T-class submarine of the Royal Navy.
 She was laid down by Vickers at Barrow-in-Furness and launched in 1938.
+The boat was lost in transit in 1942, with a crew of 64, and its fate was unknown until the sunken boat was rediscovered in June 2023.

 Career

 At the onset of the Second World War, Triumph was a member of the 2nd Submarine Flotilla.
 From 26–29 August 1939, the flotilla deployed to its war bases at Dundee and Blyth.

 Home waters

 On 26 December 1939, Triumph hit a German mine in the North Sea.
-She lost 18 ft of her bow when it was blown off and her pressure hull was also damaged, but her torpedoes did not detonate.
-She managed to limp back home under the protection of fighter aircraft and destroyers, and was under repair at Chatham Dockyard until 27 September 1940.
+She lost 18 ft of her bow when it was blown off.
+Her pressure hull was also damaged, but her torpedoes did not detonate.
+She managed to limp home under the protection of fighter aircraft and destroyers, and was under repair at Chatham Dockyard until 27 September 1940.